prototypefund/Digital_Bargeld-docs/anastasis.rst

   if $RESPONSE matches the expected response according to the challenge sent to the client before.
   If $RESPONSE is not specified, the server will response with a challenge according to the key share method (e.g. ask the security question or send a SMS with a code) and await the answer within $RESPONSE.
+  Also, the user has to provide the correct *truth_encryption_key* with every get request (see below).
   When $RESPONSE is correct, the server responses with the encrypted key share.
   The encrypted key share is returned simply as a byte array and not in JSON format.